Rational function approximation with normalized positive denominators: Numerical Results

-We apply hot-start and solve for the nonlinear residuals for the Multivariate rational Bernstein Denominator.
-The smoothing penalty for the Sobolov-Smoothed Multivariate rational Bernstein Denominator and the penalized spline is chosen through cross-validation over various values of smoothing strength.
-We record the RMSE between the approximation and the true function $f_i$ at the sample points $\{(j/50, k/50)\}_{j, k}$.
+Smoothing and hot-start are not applied for the rational Bernstein denominator and we solve for the nonlinear residuals.
+The MaxAE is recorded between the approximation and the true function $f_i$ at the sample points $\{(j/100, k/100)\}_{0\leq j, k\leq 100}$.
 The results are in Fig. \ref{fig:gam_bernstein_convergence}.

-Over the three examples in the noise-free case, the Sobolov-Smoothed rational Bernstein Denominator consistently has a faster numerical convergence rate than penalized splines.
-This again shows the benefits of using the rational form, as it provides significantly more explainability power than the corresponding penalized spline.

-We now consider adding uniform Gaussian noise to our data, giving the altered dataset $\{(x_j, z_j, y_j)\}_{1\leq j\leq 1000}$, where $x_j\sim U(0, 1), z_j\sim U(0, 1)$ and $y_j = f_i(x_j, z_j) + \mathcal{N}(0, 0.1^2)$.
-Two hundred replicate simulates of the dataset were made.
-We selected the smoothing penalty and the degree in the Multivariate rational Bernstein Denominator/degree of freedom for penalized splines using cross-validation on each replicate.
+For the noisy data, we generate the dataset $\{(x_j, z_j, y_j)\}_{1\leq j\leq 1000}$, where $x_j, z_j \sim U(0, 1)$ and $y_j \sim f_i(x_j, z_j) + \mathcal{N}(0, 0.1^2)$.
+Two hundred replicate simulates of the dataset were performed.
+Using cross-validation on each replicate, we selected the smoothing penalty and the degree in the Multivariate rational Bernstein Denominator/degree of freedom for penalized splines.
 We do not apply hot-start and solve for the nonlinear residuals for the Multivariate rational Bernstein Denominator.
-We compute the RMSE between the approximated function and the true function $f_i$ at each fit's sample points $(x_j, z_j)$.
-The results are in Fig. \ref{fig:gam_bernstein_noisy_boxplot}.
+We compute the MaxAE between the approximated function and the true function $f_i$ at the sample points $\{(j/100, k/100)\}_{0\leq j, k\leq 100}$.
+The results are in Fig. \ref{fig:gam_bernstein}.

-On average, for all three functions, we see that the Sobolov-Smoothed rational Bernstein Denominator algorithm produces better fits than penalized splines.
-As such, although the rational Bernstein Denominator algorithm provides greater explainability power than penalized splines, it still does not flex itself to explain the noise in the dataset.
-Instead, it finds a smooth fit that approximates the true function well.
-This is mostly likely a result of the Sobolov-smoothing.
+{\textbf{Results}: In the noise-free case, the Bernstein denominator algorithm converges faster than splines for Neal's funnel, with similar convergence rates for Ackley's function.
+In time, the Bernstein algorithm takes much longer to produce the approximation.
+In particular, it takes a minimum of $0.51$ and $0.31$ seconds with a maximum of $130.05$ and $35.32$ minutes for Neal's funnel and Ackley's function respectively.
+In contrast, splines take a minimum of $0.03$ for both functions and a maximum of $3.09$ and $3.44$ seconds, respectively.}

+{In the noisy case, the Sobolov-Smoothed Bernstein denominator algorithm produces fits with a wide variance of errors.
+This is particularly noticeable for Ackley's function which yields a maximum error of $3.03\times10^{6}$.
+In contrast, splines have a maximum error of $1.07$. }

+{Similarly, the median error of the rational Bernstein denominator fits is higher than the spline fits.
+The rational Bernstein denominator has a median error of $0.40$ and $1.12$, while the spline has a median error of $0.13$ and $0.32$ for Neal's funnel and Ackely's function respectively.
+In time, the rational Bernstein denominator takes a median of $10.42$ and $10.16$ seconds, while the spline takes a median of $1.77$ and $1.59$ on Neal's funnel and Ackley's function respectively. }